changhsinlee/changhsinlee.github.io/_posts/2019-01-24-pyderpuffgirls-ep7.md

 First, I want to explain how to save the following dataframe to Excel.
 It uses the `dataframe_to_rows` function to write the rows into the spreadsheet.

-The idea is to open a `Workbook` object, write into a worksheet in the workbook, the close the workbook and save the file.
+The idea is to open a `Workbook` object, write into a worksheet in the workbook, then close the workbook and save the file.

 To pick which sheet to work on, I can use